 Any exhibit that might be offered into evidence or used at a hearing must be submitted to the court before the hearing, as explained below.
-Proposed exhibits must be emailed to the court clerk, with the emails copied to opposing counsel (or the opposing party if they are unrepresented).
+Proposed exhibits must be emailed to the court clerk, with the emails copied to opposing counsel (or the opposing party if they are unrepresented), unless communication between the parties is prohibited by court order.
+If prohibited by court order, the party should request that the court clerk provide the exhibit to the other party on their behalf.
 For large files or more than 10 exhibits, parties should submit the exhibits to the court clerk using a shared Google Drive folder.
-If any files are added to the shared Google Drive folder later, you must notify the court clerk by email that additional files have been added, or the exhibit might not be available for your hearing.
+Parties must notify the court clerk by email each time files are added to the shared Google folder to ensure that all exhibits will be available at the hearing.